marlo22/react-sticky-mouse-tooltip/README.md

 # react-sticky-mouse-tooltip
 React tooltip component that follow mouse cursor.
-You can pass as this tooltip children any HTML element or other React component.
+You can pass as children any HTML element or other React component.

 <p align="center">
   <img src="preview.gif" alt="Component functionality preview">